 On-Campus Census Testing

-Testing is required for:
+When activated, census testing is required for:

 William & Mary's prevalence testing program weekly selects a number of students, faculty, staff and contractors to take COVID-19 tests so that the university can rapidly assess potential community spread.
-W&M tests at least 5% of its student population and 2% of its employees weekly.
+W&M tests at least 5% of its student population and 2% of its employees periodically.
 These tests are administered at no cost to the individuals.

-Testing Exceptions and Return to Campus for Recent Positives
+Testing Exemptions for Recent Positives

 Tests can continue to detect viral material in those who have previously tested positive after they are no longer infectious.
-Following CDC guidelines, W&M will exempt students, employees and dining workers from pre-arrival and prevalence testing for a period of 90 days after the date a positive test was administered, upon documentation of the result.
+Following CDC guidelines, W&M exempts students, employees and dining workers from pre-arrival and prevalence testing for a period of 90 days after the date a positive test was administered, upon documentation of the result.
 To provide documentation of the prior positive test result, please visit the Kallaco portal “Records” menu and follow the prompts to “Upload Record.”

 Faculty, staff and students who have been fully vaccinated against COVID-19 are exempted from prevalence testing.
 Individuals are considered fully vaccinated by the CDC if there has been at least two weeks since their final dose in a one- or two-shot vaccination sequence.